Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 \subsection{The proof of Theorem~\ref{thm:whirlmesy} for \textit{m}-injections}

 Now we prove Theorem~\ref{thm:whirlmesy} for the case $\calf=\inj_m(n,k)$.
-We use a similar technique as for the $\inj_1(n,k)$ case.
-We will again partition orbit boards into $[k]$-chunks, where each chunk contains $1,2,\dots,k$ and the instance of $i+1$ within a chunk is at most $n$ positions after the instance of $i$ (in the reading order).
-Unlike in the $\inj_1(n,k)$ case, there is no longer a \textit{unique} way of partitioning the orbit into chunks; see Figure~\ref{fig:orb-m-inj} for two different ways to partition the orbit of $\inj_2(4,4)$ containing 1441 into $[4]$-chunks.
-However, all that matters to prove Theorem~\ref{thm:whirlmesy} is the existence of a partitioning into $[k]$-chunks.
-Unfortunately the proof becomes more complicated due to lack of uniqueness of the partition into chunks.
+We will partition orbit boards into $[k]$-chunks, where each chunk contains $1,2,\dots,k$ and the instance of $i+1$ within a chunk is at most $n$ positions after the instance of $i$ (in the reading order).
+Note that there is not necessarily a \textit{unique} way of partitioning the orbit into chunks; see Figure~\ref{fig:orb-m-inj} for two different ways to partition the orbit of $\inj_2(4,4)$ containing 1441 into $[4]$-chunks.
+However, to prove Theorem~\ref{thm:whirlmesy} we simply need to show the existence of at least one partitioning into $[k]$-chunks.

 We will again use the notation $(P,h)$ and $(P,[a,b])$ as we did for the injections proof.
 We will always refer to the reading order.

 \begin{remark} For any position $P$ in column $j$, $(P,[1,n])$ contains the multiset of outputs of $(w_j\circ\cdots\circ w_1)(f)$ for some $f \in \eso$.
 Thus, any set of $n$ consecutive positions cannot contain more than $m$ equal values. \end{remark}